BoMeyering/K1702_clover_analysis/README.md

 ### Image Examples

+We acquired images of individual kura clover accessions grown in the field.
+Each plant was demarcated using a standard sampling quadrat constructed of 3/4" Schedule 40 PVC pipe.
+Quadrat dimensions were as follows:
+* OD (HxW) = 18"x18"
+* ID (HxW) = 16.25"

 Here is an example of one of the plants with a small but very dense canopy
 ![Accession Ta00070: A small, but dense plant](assets/Ta00070.jpg)